Pudding with protein and fiber, and low in calories? It’s true! This chocolate chia pudding is the perfect afternoon chocolate fix.

 - Add chia seeds to Instant Pot Steel Cut Oats or Crockpot Oatmeal (Steel Cut Oats).

 - Mix them into your smoothies.
-Try a Green Smoothie or a Tropical Smoothie Bowl.
+Try a Green Smoothie.
 Check out my list of 10 delicious smoothie recipes.

 - 1 cup milk (see note)